Wisconsin’s Open Records Law

 The Wisconsin Open Records Law lists several exceptions to the disclosure requirement.
 Under the statutory exceptions, a record should be protected from public disclosure if the record:

-• Contains personally identifiable information that is collected or maintained in connection with a complaint, investigation or other circumstances that may lead to an enforcement action, administrative proceeding, arbitration proceeding or court proceeding, or any such record that is collected or maintained in connection with such an action or proceeding.
+- Contains personally identifiable information that is collected or maintained in connection with a complaint, investigation or other circumstance that may lead to an enforcement action, administrative proceeding, arbitration proceeding or court proceeding, or any such record that is collected or maintained in connection with such an action or proceeding.

 Since deciding Woznicki, Wisconsin’s courts have issued many decisions interpreting the Open Records Law and how it applies to public employees.
 These decisions have produced some uncertainty and inconsistencies regarding the coverage of the Wisconsin Open Records Law as well as the procedure for challenging decisions to release records.
 The key step in this procedure is ensuring that the records custodian is prevented from releasing the records until the court can determine whether they are exempt from disclosure under one of the exceptions listed above or developed by the courts.